hdShang/arxiv-daily/docs/cs-CV/2023-12-01/papers/231200306v1-radiogalaxynet-dataset-and-novel-computer-vision-algorithms-for-the-.md

 ---
 layout: default
-title: RadioGalaxyNET: Dataset and Novel Computer Vision Algorithms for the Detection of Extended Radio Galaxies and Infrared Hosts
+title: "RadioGalaxyNET: Dataset and Novel Computer Vision Algorithms for the Detection of Extended Radio Galaxies and Infrared Hosts"
 ---

 # RadioGalaxyNET: Dataset and Novel Computer Vision Algorithms for the Detection of Extended Radio Galaxies and Infrared Hosts